logo

 Northwest Nazarene University

-Northwest Nazarene University is a Christian institution offering a Master of Science (MS) with three CACREP-accredited tracks in Clinical Mental Health Counseling; Marriage, Couple, and Family Therapy; and School Counseling.
+Northwest Nazarene University (NNU) is a Christian institution offering a Master of Science (MS) with three CACREP-accredited tracks in Clinical Mental Health Counseling; Marriage, Couple, and Family Counseling; and School Counseling.
 Students complete 60 credits including core and specialized counseling courses.
 In the MS in Clinical Mental Health, the required coursework teaches students how to assess and diagnose mental health disorders, provide services in mental health settings, and conduct counseling research.
 The program meets state coursework requirements for the Licensed Professional Counselor (LPC) license.
-The MS in Marriage, Couple, and Family Therapy focuses on theories of human behavior, sexuality, and family dynamics and teaches students related counseling techniques.
+The MS in Marriage, Couple, and Family Counseling focuses on theories of human behavior, sexuality, and family dynamics and teaches students related counseling techniques.
 Graduates will meet the coursework requirements for the LPC and Associate Marriage and Family Therapist (AMFT) licenses in Idaho.
 Those in the MS in School Counseling program will learn counseling skills appropriate for children and youth with a focus on rural populations.
-The degree meets state requirements to become a K-12 school counselor upon graduation.
-Northwest Nazarene University also offers a Bachelor of Arts (BA) in Psychology with a Pre-Counseling emphasis.
-This degree requires students to complete a general education and a psychology core while introducing foundational theories in counseling and addiction.
+The degree meets the state educational requirements to become a K-12 school counselor.

 References: